StackVista/stackstate-docs/stackpacks/integrations/kubernetes.md

 ### Component actions

-The following [actions](use/views/topology-perspective.md#actions) are added to StackState when the Kubernetes StackPack is installed.
-They are available from the **Actions** section on the right of the screen when a Kubernetes component is selected or from the component context menu, displayed when you hover over a Kubernetes component.
+A number of [actions](use/views/topology-perspective.md#actions) are added to StackState when the Kubernetes StackPack is installed.
+They are available from the **Actions** section on the right of the screen when a Kubernetes component is selected or from the component context menu, displayed when you hover over a Kubernetes component in the topology perspective

 | Action | Available for<br />component types | Description|
 |:---|:---|:---|